There is a dedicated page for the 2018 Bridgend Fairtrade Festival held on 10th March. Thanks to all that joined in!

 In July 2010 Bridgend officially became a Fairtrade County.
 The presentation in August that year was from the First Minister, Carwyn Jones AM.
 This was a fantastic achievement and something we should all be very proud of.
 The Bridgend County Fairtrade Partnership, have successfully renewed their applications to the Fairtrade Foundation to maintain the borough’s Fairtrade status.
 Our new action plans aims to help increase awareness and sales.

-The Partnership intend to do this by working alongside Bridgend County Council, local schools, churches, community organisations (such as Christian Aid, Sustainable Wales & SUSSED) the Cooperative Store and even Parc Prison.
+The Partnership intend to do this by working alongside Bridgend County Council, local schools, churches, community organisations (such as Christian Aid, Sustainable Wales & SUSSED) the Cooperative Store and Parc Prison.

 The Fairtrade Foundation has been impressed with the breadth of the Bridgend Fairtrade Partnership’s campaign.